-(a) General design criteria for plantings.
-Plant materials must be installed in soil conditions that are conducive to their proper growth.

-- (1) Limerock located within planting areas must be removed and replaced with native or growing quality soil before planting. - (2) Plants' growth habits must be considered in advance of conflicts that might be created (e.g., views, signage, overhead power lines, lighting, circulation, sidewalks, buildings, etc.).

-(3) Trees may not be placed where they interfere with site drainage, subsurface utilities, or overhead utility lines, or where they will require frequent pruning in order to avoid interference with overhead power lines.

-(b) Installation of plant materials.
+- (a) General design criteria for plantings.
+Plant materials must be installed in soil conditions that are conducive to their proper growth. - (1) Limerock located within planting areas must be removed and replaced with native or growing quality soil before planting. - (2) Plants' growth habits must be considered in advance of conflicts that might be created (e.g., views, signage, overhead power lines, lighting, circulation, sidewalks, buildings, etc.). - (3) Trees may not be placed where they interfere with site drainage, subsurface utilities, or overhead utility lines, or where they will require frequent pruning in order to avoid interference with overhead power lines. - (b) Installation of plant materials.
 All landscape materials must be installed in a recognized horticulturally correct manner.
-At a minimum, the following installation requirements must be met:

-- (1) All landscaped areas must be mulched unless vegetative cover is already established. - (2) Trees and shrubs used in buffers must be planted in a minimum width area equal to one-half the required width of the buffer.
+At a minimum, the following installation requirements must be met: - (1) All landscaped areas must be mulched unless vegetative cover is already established. - (2) Trees and shrubs used in buffers must be planted in a minimum width area equal to one-half the required width of the buffer.
 However, in no case may the planting area be less than 5 feet in width. - (3) All landscaped areas must be provided protection from encroachment by any type of vehicle. - (4) All required plants used in buffers and landscaping must be installed using xeriscape principles.
 Xeriscape principles include water conservation through drought-tolerant landscaping, the use of appropriate plant material, mulching, and the reduction of turf areas. - (5) Utility or drainage easements may overlap required buffers; however, no buffer trees or shrubs may be located in any utility, drainage, or street easement or right-of-way.
 To avoid conflicts with overhead utility lines, only trees reaching less than 20 feet in height at maturity may be used directly adjacent to an overhead line.
-Variances and deviations from the requirements of this subsection are prohibited, except when included in an approved Alternate Landscape Betterment Plan. - (6) Safe sight distances at intersections.
-Minimum safe sight distances must be maintained in accordance with the visibility requirements set forth in § 34-3131.
+Variances and deviations from the requirements of this subsection are prohibited, except when included in an approved Alternate Landscape Betterment Plan.

-(c) Maintenance of landscaping.
+- (6) Safe sight distances at intersections.

+Minimum safe sight distances must be maintained in accordance with the visibility requirements set forth in § 34-3131. - (c) Maintenance of landscaping.
 The owner is responsible for maintaining the required landscaping in a healthy, vigorous condition at all times.
 Tree and palm staking must be removed within 12 months after installation.
 All landscaping must be kept free of refuse, debris, disease, pests, and weeds.

-Ongoing maintenance to prohibit the establishment of prohibited invasive exotic species is required.

-(d) Pruning.
-Vegetation required by this code may only be pruned to promote healthy, uniform, natural growth of the vegetation (except where necessary to promote public health, safety, or welfare) and be in accordance with "Tree, Shrub and Other Woody Plant Maintenance - Standard Practices" (ANSI A300-1995, available from the National Arborist Association).
+Ongoing maintenance to prohibit the establishment of prohibited invasive exotic species is required. - (d) Pruning.
+Vegetation required by this code may only be pruned to promote healthy, uniform, natural growth of the vegetation (except where necessary to promote public health, safety, or welfare).
+Pruning must be in accordance with "Tree Care Operations - Tree, Shrub, and Other Woody Plant Maintenance - Standard Practices (Pruning) (ANSI A300, Part 1)" by the American National Standards Institute and "Best Management Practices: Tree Pruning" by the International Society of Arboriculture (ISA).
 Trees must not be severely pruned to permanently maintain growth at a reduced height or spread.
 Pruning must not interfere with the design intent of the original installation.
-Severely pruned trees must be replaced by the property owner.
+Severely pruned trees must be replaced by the property owner; replacement trees must meet the tree size requirements in § 10-420.
+A plant's growth habit must be considered in advance of conflicts which might arise (i.e. views, signage, overhead power lines, lighting, circulation, sidewalks, buildings, and similar conflicts).